bikeshaving/crank/docs/WIP.md

 console.log(HTMLRenderer.renderToString(el)); // <div id="element">Hello world</div>
 ```

-The two renderers have slightly different APIs, with DOM renderers statefully mutating a DOM node which is passed as the second argument to its `render` method, and HTML renderers turning Crank elements into strings using a `renderToString` method.
-The exact methods and behaviors of a renderer will vary depending on its specific use-case.
-Because elements are just objects, we can re-use the same element across different environments to do different things.
+The two renderers have slightly different APIs, with DOM renderers statefully mutating a DOM node which is passed in as the second argument to its `render` method, and HTML renderers turning Crank elements into strings using a `renderToString` method.
+The exact methods and behaviors of a renderer will vary depending on its specific use-case and environment.
+Because elements are just objects, we can re-use the same elements across different environments to do different things.

 ### The parts of an element.

 ![Image of JSX element](#TKTKTK)
 An element has three main parts, a *tag*, *props* and *children*.
 These roughly correspond to tags, attributes and content, the parts of an HTML element, and for the most part, you can copy-paste HTML into JavaScript and have things work as you would expect.
-The main difference is that JSX has to be well-balanced like XML, so HTML void elements must have a closing slash (`<input />` not `<input>`), and if you forget to close a tag, the JavaScript parser will throw an error, while HTML can be unbalanced or malformed and still mostly work.
-The advantage of using JSX is that the syntax allows arbitrary JavaScript expressions to be interpolated into elements as the tag, props or children, allowing you to JSX seamlessly within JavaScript code.
+The main difference is that JSX has to be well-balanced like XML, so HTML void elements must have a closing slash (`<input />` not `<input>`).
+Also, if you forget to close an element, the parser will throw an error, while HTML can be unbalanced or malformed and still mostly work.
+The advantage of using JSX is that it allows arbitrary JavaScript expressions to be interpolated into elements as the tag, props or children, allowing you to use syntax which looks like HTML/XML seamlessly within JavaScript.

 ### Tags
 ```jsx